 Disabilities Services are provided for those students with physical, psychological, or learning disabilities.
-It is the responsibility of students who wish to request accommodations to provide appropriate documentation of the disability to the CASC and to complete the accommodations process as outlined in greater detail on the Catawba College website.
-Catawba College id committed to offering equal access to people with disabilities.
-In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with disabilities Act of 1990 (ADA), the College does not exclude otherwise qualified persons with disabilities, solely by reason of the disability, from participating in College programs and activities; not are persons with disabilities denied the benefits of these programs or subjected to discrimination.
+It is the responsibility of students who wish to request accommodations to provide appropriate documentation of the disability to the Director of Counseling and Disabilities Services and to complete the accommodations process as outlined in greater detail on the Catawba College website.
+Catawba College is committed to offering equal access to people with disabilities.
+In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 as amended 2008 (ADA), the College does not exclude otherwise qualified persons with disabilities, solely by reason of the disability, from participating in College programs and activities; not are persons with disabilities denied the benefits of these programs or subjected to discrimination.